ufko-org/rebel/docs/reference.md

 ---

-<a name="f-dotree"></a>
+<a name="f-ls"></a>
-## dotree
+## ls

 ```
-syntax: (dotree (sym sym-context [bool]) body)
+syntax: (ls (sym sym-context [bool]) body)
 ```

 Description:

-Iterates over all symbols stored in sym-context.
+`ls` loops over all symbols stored in `sym-context`.
 Symbols are visited in sorted order.
-Before each iteration, sym is bound to the next symbol.
+Before each iteration, `sym` is bound to the next symbol.
 The binding is local to the loop and follows dynamic scoping rules.
-The return value is the last evaluation of body.
+The return value is the last evaluation of `body`.

-If bool evaluates to non-nil, only symbols whose names begin with an underscore (_) are included.
+If `bool` evaluates to non-nil, only symbols whose names begin with an underscore (_) are included.
 This is useful when a context contains internal keys or auxiliary data under underscore-prefixed names.